 Here is the latest from my favourite source of comma-based hilarity.
 Could they be messing with our heads?
 No, I don’t think so.
 They just have no idea.
 Continue reading “Comma Chaos, and Vote YES For Tarts”

-Lots of people are confused about using alright, as opposed to all right.
+Lots of people are confused about which to use.